The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Bethe-Salpeter equation for the system

-Since the the strong interaction vertices are determined by the physical particles and the off-shell exchanged particles, it is necessary to introduce the form factor $F(k)$ to account for the off-shell effects of the $t$-channel exchanged particles.
+Since the strong interaction vertices are determined by the physical particles and the off-shell exchanged particles, it is necessary to introduce a form factor $F(k)$ to account for the off-shell effects of the $t$-channel exchanged particles.
 The form factor is defined as

-where $\Lambda$ is the cutoff in the form factor which value should be not far from the physical mass of the exchanged particle.
-The cutoff $\Lambda$ can be further reparameterized as $\Lambda=m_V+\alpha \Lambda_{\text{QCD}}$ with $\Lambda_{\text{QCD}}=220$ MeV, and the parameter $\alpha$ being of order of unity.
-The value of $\alpha$ depends on the exchanged and external particles involved in the strong interaction vertex and cannot be obtained from the first principle.
+where $k$ is the momentum of the exchanged particle, $m_V$ is its physical mass, and $\Lambda$ is the cutoff in the form factor.
+The value of the cutoff $\Lambda$ should be close to the physical mass of the exchanged particle.
+It can be reparameterized as $\Lambda=m_V+\alpha \Lambda_{\text{QCD}}$, where $\Lambda_{\text{QCD}}$ is the QCD scale (approximately 220 MeV) and $\alpha$ is expected to be of order unity.
+The value of $\alpha$ depends on the exchanged and external particles involved in the strong interaction vertex and cannot be obtained from first principles.

+To solve the BS Eq. (\ref{BS eq.}), we use the instantaneous approximation in the kernel.
+In this approximation, the energy exchanged between the constituent particles of the bound system is neglected.
+Studies from lattice QCD \cite{Prelovsek:2020eiw}, effective field theory \cite{Ji:2022uie}, and contact-range theory \cite{Peng:2023lfw} suggest that the $D_s\bar{D}_s$ system has a very small binding energy.
+This indicates that the binding of the constituent particles is weak, making it reasonable to employ the instantaneous approximation in the kernel of the BS equation.

-Substituting Eqs. (\ref{kernel}) and (\ref{f.f.}) into Eq. (\ref{BS eq.}) and taking the instantaneous approximation ($p_0=q_0=0$) in the kernel, in the center-of-mass frame of the bound state ($P=(M,0)$), we have
+Substituting Eqs. (\ref{kernel}) and (\ref{f.f.}) into Eq. (\ref{BS eq.}) and applying the instantaneous approximation, in the center-of-mass frame of the bound state ($P=(M,\mathbf{0})$), we obtain:

-for each exchanged meson with mass $m_V$ and coupling $g_{D_s\bar{D}_sV}$. $\omega_{1(2)}$ is the energy defined as $\sqrt{m_{D_s(\bar{D}_s)}+\mathbf{p}^2}$.
+for each exchanged meson with mass \(m_V\) and coupling \(g_{D_sD_sV}\), \(\omega_{1(2)}\) is the energy defined as \(\sqrt{m^2_{D_s(\bar{D}_s)}+\mathbf{p}^2}\).

-Integrating over $p_0$ on both sides, and applying the residue theorem on the right side, Eq. (\ref{four-BS}) becomes
+Then, performing the integration over \(p_0\) on both sides (applying the residue theorem on the right-hand side) and over \(q_0\) on the right-hand side, Eq. (\ref{four-BS}) becomes

-To solve the integral equation (\ref{three-BS}), we discretize the integration region into $n$ pieces (with $n$ sufficiently large).
-Then the integral equation (\ref{three-BS}) becomes an eigenvalue equation for the $n$ dimensional vector $\chi_P(|\mathbf{p}|)$.
+To solve the integral equation (\ref{three-BS}), we need to complete the azimuthal integration and discretize the integration region into $n$ pieces (with $n$ sufficiently large).
+This discretization transforms the integral equation into an eigenvalue equation for the $n$-dimensional vector $\chi_P(|\mathbf{p}|)$.
 Then we can solve the BS equation numerically.